January 20, 2021

 Some experts believe that herd immunity may be achieved if 60 or 70 percent of the population is vaccinated.
 Others suggest that an even higher percentage of people would need to be vaccinated for herd immunity to have an effect.
 The actual figure remains to be determined.

-At the moment, only 2 to 3 percent of New Jersey residents have received COVID-19 vaccines, so we have a long way to go before our communities could reach herd immunity.
+At the moment, only a small percentage percent of New Jersey residents have been fully vaccinated against COVID-19, so we have a long way to go before our communities could reach herd immunity.
 Until we achieve herd immunity, it’s important that we all take steps to protect one another.

 How to Continue to Protect Yourself